akky/auto-currency-converter/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 The plugin makes it easy to add a price in the second currency.
-US dollars-Japanese Yen (planning to add more currencies) are automatically converted.
+US dollars-Japanese Yen are automatically converted. (more currencies are being planned)

 ===================================================================